The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Different Settings for EOT

+\textbf{(3) Perspective.} As shown in \autoref{view}, we apply perspective transformations based on real-world environments in two ways.
 First, traffic signs are typically positioned on the right side or above the road (in right-driving countries), so they are rarely seen on the right side of the screen.
 Therefore, we set the horizontal field of view to range from 30° left to 60° right, with 0° directly in front.

 Second, On-board cameras are usually installed at specific heights (e.g., the forward-looking camera on a Tesla Model Y is positioned 1.4 to 1.5 meters above the ground).
 Traffic sign heights also have specific requirements (e.g., 4 to 17 feet in the U.S. \cite{MUTCD23}), typically aligning with the camera height.
 Thus, we set the vertical field of view to range from 0° to 60°. \looseness=-1